 All spirit has to age for at least three years in oak casks in Scotland before it can be called Scotch whisky, and can only be sold at a minimum 40% alcohol by volume (abv).
 Whiskies can be stored in Sherry wood, that is oak casks in which Sherry has matured, which can impart their flavour to the spirit.
-After maturation and bottling, the now empty cask can be coopered and reused, but second and subsequent fills will give much less influence.
+After maturation and bottling, the now empty cask can be coopered and reused, but second and third fills will give a less pronounced oak effect.

 Islay is an island off the west coast of Scotland.
 Traditionally pungent, smoky, medicinal and intense, Islay malts take their characteristics from the peat used to dry the barley, and their proximity to the sea.
 Try The Society's Exhibition Single Islay 21 Year Old Malt Whisky, a fine example from a distillery that begins with a 'B' and is pronounceable (purchase conditions prevent us from revealing its identity)!

 These are drier than their Highland counterparts.
 They are usually lighter and slightly more spirity.